Skip to Main Content

 What's YOUR agenda?

-It's easy to pole holes when we disagree with something.
+It's easy to poke holes when we disagree with something.

 Did you go easier on a source because it agreed with you?